seungpl2/SIGHT/notebooks/Jamiel/README.md

 we can use them to debug.
 I added a connector on our design so we can use it to debug and upload code.
 I also ran the audit on pcbway and sent the gerber files to the TA.

+Checklist for Dushyant
+How will you program the microcontroller?
+Does it have enough memory?
+Is it fast enough?
+Does the default bootloader let you program?
+Are any components being overvolted?
+What is the maximum operating voltage of your microcontroller?
+Are components hard to solder?
+(QFN, BGA, etc. are really hard to solder because the pads are under the package) Are your SMD passive components too small?
+0603 imperial (not metric!) are as small as you can feasibly hand-solder.
+0805 is much easier.
+Are your components in-stock?
+The maximum size your board can be is 100mm x 100mm Have you entered PCBway’s capabilities in the design rule checker?
+(6 mil minimum trace width/trace spacing; 0.3mm minimum hole size) (In PCB Editor File > Board Setup > Design Rules > Constraints
+Have you run a design rules check (DRC)?Do you know how to generate gerber files?
+Do you know how to view gerber files?
+(KiCAD project window > Gerber Viewer or this online viewer) Do you know how to have PCBway check your gerber files?
+Things to include in your zip file
+Front copper
+Back copper
+Front soldermask
+Back soldermask
+Top silkscreen
+Bottom silkscreen
+Drill file
+Edge cuts
+F. paste (if you want a stencil)
+B. paste (if you want a stencil)

+THE ANSWER TO TALL OF THE ABOVE QUESTIONS IS YES